Maysalun Hadi

-Maysalun Hadi (born 1954) is an Iraqi writer.
+Maysalun Hadi (Arabic: ميسلون هادي; born 1954) is an Iraqi writer.
 She was born in the Adhamiyah district of Baghdad and studied statistics at Baghdad University.
 As a writer, she has published numerous books and articles, spanning a wide range of genres.
 Her novel Prophecy of Pharaoh won the Bashraheel prize for best Arabic novel and was translated into English by Angham Altamimi.
 Another novel A Light Pink Dream was made into a film, while Throne and Stream has been translated into English and French.
 Her most recent work Mohammed's Brothers by Al-Thakera Publishing House was nominated for the Arabic Booker Prize.